Skip to main content

 In the 1990s, the building housed recycling companies, which possibly inspired the tall blue letters that were once painted on its north side, leaving a mark of its industrial past.
 It wasn’t until 2003 that the building was purchased by Tinker Development Corporation and named Tinker Flats.
 The name is a nod to the Tinker family, who were prominent landowners in the area during the mid-1800s.
 The famous Hoosier artist T.C.
 Steele even resided at their homestead for some time.

-Fast forward to 2017 when the again abandoned building found new owners and became a home for local businesses, including Tinker House Events, located on the second floor.
+Fast forward to 2017 when the abandoned building found new owners and became a home for local businesses, including Tinker House Events, located on the second floor.
 The transformation of the space was met with admiration, as the team behind Tinker House Events executed a remarkable build-out.
 They incorporated elements of the building’s history, preserving the original wood floor and conveyor belt on the front of the second-floor bar and repurposing a large tumbler drum as a unique bench for intimate conversations and photo opportunities.

 Tinker House Events, along with other businesses within the building, infused the space with new life, blending old remnants with new masterpieces by local artists.
 Today, Tinker House is a beautiful and versatile venue that welcomes people from all walks of life.
 Whether it’s a wedding, corporate function, or any other special occasion, Tinker House provides a captivating backdrop for diverse gatherings and celebrations.